TerrenceCKCHAN/Carbon-Trading-Verfication/README.md

 The output files are organised by region first as well, and then subcategorised by model.
 The generated plots, raster files and carbon maps are stored in there.

-Please note that before using the code the files must be downloaded from AWS.
+Please note that before using the code the files must be downloaded from [here (AWS)](https://bci-satellite-carbon.s3.eu-west-2.amazonaws.com/imperial-carla/Program+Data.zip "AWS").

 ## Generated plots
 When `run` is called, the program builds, trains, tests and analyses the model specified by the `settings`.
 As part of the analysis, the program builds several plots and stores them in the correct subdirectory, named after `filename` and with the corresponding abbreviation: